 Work within your municipal and zoning regulations and use the time while waiting for the approval paperwork to practice small-scale living, so you know what essentials you will need in your tiny house.

 The essential initial steps will be to provide power, water, and sewerage.
-It is always recommended to budget for and hire a professional to install these amenities.
+Budgeting for and hiring a professional to install these amenities is always recommended.

 Once you have power and water (including sewerage and drainage) in your shed, it will need to be insulated to make it comfortable.
 It is vital to ensure that your shed is set on a solid foundation to prevent moisture or termites from creeping in from the floorboards and destroying all your hard work.